The Social Sector Innovation WBOP Charitable Trust (SociaLink) was established in 2012 following discussions with social agencies locally.

 The sector sought a vehicle to facilitate capability building within the sector, to provide a collective social sector voice and become more connected to and valued in community, city and regional decision making.

-A range of issues impact on social services including difficulties associated with a degree of fragmentation within the social services sector, challenging communication and not least, an uncertain and difficult funding environment.
+A range of issues impact on social services including difficulties associated with a degree of fragmentation within the social services sector, and not least, an uncertain and difficult funding environment.

 SociaLink offers a wide range of services: